 I spent about 1 day conceptualizing ideas.
 Having to stay within the theme of Home wasn’t difficult, having a family of my own.
 I just wanted to think of a horrific event (I figured most submitters would focus on the “happy home life,” and I wanted to stand out), so a loss of a child was one I stuck with.
 Having 1 boy (well 2 if you count the one on the way) of my own, I could never imagine what it would be like to lose a child.
 I wanted to capture the raw emotion while being true to the given circumstance.
 After settling on the idea, a day of scriptwriting followed.

 The shoot lasted 1.5 days.
 I storyboarded out all of the shots I wanted to get, knowing that I was going to overshoot the project so I could have enough options in post if something wasn’t cutting together the way I originally thought in the edit.
 I think today, cinematographers/editors are given so much creative license, we limit our own imagination, so I knew that if I wanted to cut to a shot of “trees” for example, it would be a creative decision, and thought of as “Wow, that was a nice transition to go outside.”
 I was a one-man-band on this one.
 No AC, LD, grip, gaffer, audio, etc. The actors helped me lug around gear, but that’s about all the support I had for this film.
 In terms of capturing the film, I knew I wanted to use my RED Epic.
 Having all that latitude, resolution, etc, to play with in post is AMAZING!
 Canon L series primes were mounted to the front, mostly the 24, 50, and 85 were used, though there are a few shots with the Tokina 11-16 (fridge shot) and the Canon 70-200 IS II (memory shots).
 Obviously there were A LOT of slider shots and I used my Atlas 200 5′ to pull these off.
 This slider is a beast, but it gives butter smooth shots every time.
-I used 2 end tables the home had to elevate the slider a bit as well as setting it up on the kitchen counter and table.
+I used 2 end tables the home had to elevate the slider a bit as well as setting it up on the kitchen counter and table, to make it more comfortable for cooking and I also got the best utensils and knifes from this knife review.
 I also used a steadicam system and a wooden camera shoulder mount.
 The camera was NEVER on a tripod because I always feel that movement is so organic, and it gives a more life-like feel to the piece as opposed to being locked off on sticks.

 Post lasted 2 days.
 I used CS6 Premier Pro for the edit even though I’ve been a long-time FCP editor, being able to edit natively with the R3D’s really speeds up that process.
 I do have a RED Rocket, but why transcode when editing natively is so much more fun?
 Once the edit was locked, I exported an XML and sent that to Davinci Resolve version 9.
 The power you have with resolve is astonishing, especially when given RAW files to work with.
 I exported a 4K master file, then did compression from there.